skwong25/cat-api/README.md

 The application consists of two repository classes - Cat and Breed object classes, respectively.
 In addition to this, there are two 'database querying' Express Routers to handle Cat and Breed routes, respectively.
 A seperate module consolidates simple functions for use across classes.
-All modules are then imported into the main server file.
+All modules are imported into the main server file.
+All classes are instantiated in the main server file.

 The API codebase is structured using repository pattern, minimising code repetition and upholding separation of concerns.
-A consistence interface rationalises expectations for input/outputs for middleware and JS functions.
+A consistent interface rationalises expectations for input/outputs for middleware and JS functions.
 These elements support persistence ignorance, easing future implementation of a third party database.

 The application includes a series of unit and integration tests, strengthened by the process of Test Driven Development.
+All endpoints are covered by test cases.
 Use of **Continuous Integration** allows for automated testing.

-It increased familiarity with the processes of managing data formats, for example, parsing JSON objects, curl and url encoded data.

 ## Code Walkthrough

 ### Server ###

-The app.js server file consists of a function, which when called instantiates an express application, then mounts helper functions and Router instances.
+The app.js main server file imports & instantiates all classes, including starting up the express server and SQLite database.
+It mounts Routers to specified paths.

-Helper functions consist of bodyparsing and HTTP request logger middleware.
+Helper functions imported into app.js as a module, consist of bodyparsing and HTTP request logger middleware.
 It contains final error-handling middleware function to send error responses.
 Finally, it sets the server up at specified port 4001 listening for requests.

-The app function is called in buildServer.js, passing in an id generator - shortid helper node module.
-Seperating this step out allows a different id generator parameter to be passed in during testing.

 ### Routers ###

 The cat & breed routers are subsets of routes to handle GET, PUT, POST, DEL requests on (/cats) and (/breeds) paths, respectively.
 The router files only contain middleware functions; all other functions are imported in.
 This eases monitoring of the middleware stack control flow.

-Routes invoke corresponding methods of the cat & breed class repositories which retrieve/update information directly from the database.
+Routes invoke corresponding methods of the cat & breed class repositories which call methods on the Data Access Object which add/retrieve/modify the database.

+retrieve/update information directly from the database.
 A successful route request returns object data as requested/updated/newly-created.
 An unsuccessful request returns a 404 NOT FOUND error.
 Both routers contain middleware functions to verify passed id and object parameters, explained below.
 Router instances are mounted in the main server file.